 - Many cognitive psychology students focus their research in Law & Psychology, including the topics of eyewitness memory, autobiographical memory, and lie detection.

-- Many cognitive psychology students focus their research on Intelligence, including topics on working memory and attention.
+- Many students focus their research on intelligence, including topics on working memory and attention.

-- Cognitive psychology students also collaborate with faculty from The Claremont Colleges on a range of topics, including cognitive aging, decision making, prospective memory, autobiographical memory, and embodied cognition.
+- Students also collaborate with faculty from The Claremont Colleges on a range of topics, including cognitive aging, decision making, prospective memory, autobiographical memory, and embodied cognition.

-- Cognitive psychology graduate students and faculty gather regularly for Cognitive Brown Bag Lunches to hear research presentations on topics of current interest.
+- Graduate students and faculty gather regularly for Cognitive Brown Bag Lunches to hear research presentations on topics of current interest.

-- All Applied Cognitive Psychology students who request financial aid receive fellowships.
+- All students who request financial aid receive fellowships.
 DBOS also regularly hires students for paid teaching assistantships.